droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 > * Raise no weapon against the vampire Strahd von Zarovich, his servants, or his creatures.
 > * Do not return to Argynvostholt.
 >
-> A revenant that violates one of these commands suffers the effects of a *geas* spell and is restrained until the start of its next turn by spiked black wires.
+> A revenant that violates one of these commands suffers the effects of a *[Geas](https://2e.aonprd.com/Rituals.aspx?ID=118)* ritual and is restrained until the start of its next turn by spiked black wires.
 (This effect can trigger any number of times each day.
 Because the revenants are bound by the oaths they swore to Vladimir in life, this effect can't be dispelled.)

 If the players ask for directions to Argynvostholt, the revenant advises them to travel "west, beyond the walled town, then south upon the ash-gray path."